hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 I would like to give an overview about the best solo backpacking tents which we have selected for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Just as a side note - I have not included tarps in my selection.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we are not able to test every product, we follow the market quite closely and compare the specifications of new products as you can read[^1] below.
+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports][1]) and even so we are not able to test every product, we follow the market and compare the specifications of new products.
+Here comes our buying guide[^1].

 <hr>